ghostisland/managedatatypes/README.md

 # managedatatypes
-Manage the following data types: REST API Retrofit-Node.js-MongoDB, REST API Retrofit-PHP-MySQL, SQLite, Calendar View, Export XLS
+This example application demonstrates CRUD operations using the same four fields - date, name, email, and password and how they can be implemented using REST API Retrofit-Node.js-MongoDB, REST API Retrofit-PHP-MySQL or SQLite.
+In addition a Calendar View and an Export XLS serve as extras to view or save data

 Download the zip file and open it on android studio